 The overall Nursing Department goals are to:

-- Provide a nursing education in the context of an integrative framework that includes technology, behavioral science, biological sciences, arts and humanities
+Provide nursing education within the context of an integrative framework that includes technology, behavioral science, biological sciences, arts & humanities.

-- Foster clinical decisions and ethical practice in health care based upon the codes and standards of practice to meet unique needs of clients and families within local and global culturally diverse communities.
+Foster clinical decisions & ethical practice in health care based upon the codes and standards of practice to meet the unique needs of clients & families within local and globally diverse communities.

-- Cultivate the capacity of technology within the human caring experience.
+Cultivate the capacity to utilize technology within the human caring experience.

 MS Program Objectives